-The Department of Mining and Petroleum Engineering currently offers two undergraduate programs namely Georesources Engineering and Petroleum Engineering.
-Mining Engineering program is replaced by Georesources Engineering Program where two majors mining, and resources engineering are conducted.
-These two existing programs are designed to prepare graduates for mining, resources, petroleum, and related industries both in Thailand and abroad.
+The Department of Mining and Petroleum Engineering currently offers two undergraduate programs including Georesources Engineering and Petroleum Engineering.
+These programs are designed to prepare graduates for georesources, petroleum, and related industries both in Thailand and abroad.
 These programs also facilitate graduates to carry on to higher education.